lbryio/lbry-desktop/README.md

 # LBRY App

 This is a graphical browser for the decentralized content marketplace provided by the [LBRY](https://lbry.io) protocol.
-It is essentially the [lbry daemon](https://github.com/lbryio/lbry) bundled with the [lbry web ui](https://github.com/lbryio/lbry-web-ui) in an [Electron](http://electron.atom.io/) application.
+It is essentially the [lbry daemon](https://github.com/lbryio/lbry) bundled with a UI using [Electron](http://electron.atom.io/).

 ## Installing